Return to Listing

 Stability is essential to helping students grow, develop, and become the best versions of themselves.
 The ability to stay in the same school setting improves academic performance, builds transformative networks of relationships, and encourages parental involvement and ownership.

 At Friends Academy, our students experience this stability while progressing through a course of study that enables them to discover and develop the best of who they are and who they can become.
-We embrace the value of nurturing community, and the freedom of each student to explore, reflect, and pursue their own unique path.
+We embrace the value of nurturing community and the freedom of each student to explore, reflect, and pursue their own unique path.
+By encouraging students to develop multi-age connections, students at every level can practice skills in mentoring and teaching to learn, which in turn builds their empathy and confidence.

 It’s part of the reason why we’ve been voted the #1 Private PK-12 school in Nassau County and how we’ve set the standard of academic excellence for over 147 years.